kannankvs/mvrf_namespace/Management VRF Design Document Namespace.md

 ### Alternate Implementation Options
 Some of the implementation choices that are considered and dropped are explained here.

-As an alternate to the command "config mgmt-vrf enable/disable", it is also possible to enhance the command that is being planned for data vrf implementation https://github.com/Azure/SONiC/pull/242 as follows.
+As alternate to the command "config mgmt-vrf enable/disable", it is also possible to enhance the command that is being planned for data vrf implementation https://github.com/Azure/SONiC/pull/242 as follows.

+    C17:Option-a: config mgmt-vrf enable/disable
+        Examples: "config vrf add mgmt", "config vrf add management" This option is dropped in order to use the same format as data VRF configuration that uses a different command syntax given in following options.

+    C17:Option-b: config vrf add/del <vrfname>.
+        In this option, the fixed VRF-name “mgmt” (or "management") will be treated as management VRF and any VRF-name not matching "mgmt" (and "management") will be treated as data VRF-name.
+        If the vrfname is either "management" or "mgmt", it will enable/disable the management VRF.
+        Any name other than "mgmt" or "management" will be treated as data VRF. i.e. The vrfname for management VRF is fixed as "mgmt" internally and the CLI users can use the vrfname as either "management" or "mgmt".
+        This option looks better than the other options.

-    C17: Alternate Option: config vrf add/del <VRF-name>
+    C17:Option-c: config vrf add/del [management] <vrfname> OR config vrf add/del [mgmt] <vrfname>.
+        Examples: "config vrf add management blue", "config vrf add management management", "config vrf add management mgmt" In this option, the optional keyword "management" or "mgmt" is used to specify that the VRF specified with "vrfname" is a management VRF (not a data VRF).
+The issue in this is that users are free to specify any vrfname as parameter.
+        In case if users give similar name as data VRF, it will confuse the users.
+        In the example given, the vrfname "blue" will be treated as management VRF even though the vrfname looks like a data vrfname.
+        In the other example given, the name "management" is repeated twice (first is the optional keyword and 2nd is the vrfname specified by user), which is also confusing.

-    Example: config vrf add mgmt
+    C17:Option-d: config vrf add/del [--mgmt-vrf] <vrfname>
+        Examples: "config vrf add --mgmt-vrf red", "config vrf add --mgmt-vrf management", "config vrf add --mgmt-vrf mgmt" This is a slight variation of previous option.
+Instead of the keyword management/mgmt, this uses "--mgmt-vrf" as optional parameter to specify that the VRF specified with "vrfname" is a management VRF (not a data VRF).
+The issue in this is that users are free to specify any vrfname as parameter.
+        In case if users give similar name as data VRF, it will confuse the users.

-The fixed VRF-name “mgmt” will be treated as management VRF and any VRF-name not matching "mgmt" will be treated as data VRF-name.
-This CLI command will create management namespace and add eth0 to it internally.
-It is not required to use any other commands to enable the management VRF.
+        In the example given, the vrfname "red" will be treated as management VRF even though the vrfname looks like a data vrfname.

+In all these options, its only one CLI command that will create management namespace and add eth0 to it internally.
+It is not required to use any other commands to attach eth0 to the management VRF.

-To keep the management vrf configuration independent of data vrf configuration and to avoid the dependencies, the command “config mgmt-vrf enable/disable” is chosen instead of overloading this data VRF config command.
+**CLI Conclusion**: TBD

 ### ACL rules design